DISCOTools/gwt-dt/README.md

 dt-gwt
 ======

-This projects contains parent [POM](http://maven.apache.org/pom.html) for all DISCOTools GWT projects.
+This projects contains the parent [POM](http://maven.apache.org/pom.html) for all DISCOTools GWT projects.

 **Goals**
 * POM shared by all GWT projects